Litigation & Local Government

 I regularly engage in mediation and other forms of alternative dispute resolution (ADR) and have acted as an independent facilitator of community disputes.
 I advise local authorities and private clients on all aspects of resource management law and work with councils on a range of local government and policy issues.
 I have particular expertise in Public Works Act acquisitions and Reserves Act matters, and advise on statutory information requests and Ombudsman’s investigations.

-I’m an External Designated Protected Disclosures Officer for Hamilton City Council, and Secretary of the Resource Management Law Association.
-I am an Associate Member of the New Zealand Planning Institute and sit on the Bay of Plenty Committee of the Australasian Land & Groundwater Association.
-I am on the teaching faculty for the New Zealand Law Society’s Litigation Skills Programme.
+I’m currently the President of the Resource Management Law Association and the External Designated Protected Disclosures Officer for Hamilton City Council.
+I am also an Associate Member of the New Zealand Planning Institute and sit on the Bay of Plenty Committee of the Australasian Land & Groundwater Association.
+I have been on the teaching faculty for the New Zealand Law Society’s Litigation Skills Programme since 2017.

-I’m especially interested in supporting and encouraging women in business including through my role as Chair of the Chamber of Commerce Business Women's Network following several terms on the Chamber of Commerce Board.
+I’m especially interested in supporting and encouraging women in business through the firm's support of the Chamber of Commerce Business Women's Network.